Zero to Project: C# on Linux

 dotnet add package YamlDotNet

-This simple adds a dependency to your .csproj:
+This simple adds a dependency to your .csproj

 Unit tests

-To add unit tests, create an xunit project under the same solution with tests in it, and add the original project as a dependency:
+project under the same solution with tests in it, and add the original project as a dependency:

 dotnet new xunit -o MyProject.Tests